-The Unitarian Universalist Community of the Mountains was founded a little over twenty-five years ago by people who attended the UU church in Auburn but who envisioned a community closer to home.
-Since those fledgling days the community has grown substantially and now consists of more than 140 active members and many more friends, most of whom live in Nevada County but some of whom come from a distance, including, now, on-line.
+The Unitarian Universalist Community of the Mountains was founded almost thirty years ago by people who attended the UU church in Auburn but who envisioned a community closer to home.
+Since those fledgling days the community has grown substantially and now consists of around 130 active members and many more friends, most of whom live in Nevada County but some of whom come from a distance, including, now, on-line.

 Unitarian Universalism is different from most other denominations.
 We are a community with diverse theological beliefs.
 Some identify with the tradition of progressive Christianity; others are fed in their spiritual quest primarily by humanist and scientific thought.
 Some look mainly to earth-centered spirituality for their inspiration, while others are drawn to eastern mysticism and practice.
 We rejoice in this diversity of beliefs because we are committed to the basic notion that no one approach can encompass all truth.
 Whatever our individual thoughts, we each are enriched by being in community with those who see things differently so that our small window of wonder onto the world can be enlarged.